Topic 2 β†’ Subtopic 2.11

 Government redistribution refers to the deliberate reallocation of income and wealth within a society to reduce inequalities, alleviate poverty, and promote social equity.
 Through taxation, social welfare programs, and public investments, redistribution ensures that economic growth benefits all segments of society.
 While the market naturally creates disparities due to differences in skills, education, and opportunities, redistribution aims to balance these outcomes without entirely eliminating the incentives that drive innovation and productivity.

-This article explores the mechanisms of redistribution, the challenges involved, and its broader implications for social and economic well-being.
+This lesson explores the mechanisms of redistribution, the challenges involved, and its broader implications for social and economic well-being.
 By understanding how redistribution works, we can better appreciate its role in creating fairer and more inclusive societies.

 Mechanisms of Redistribution